epw/consensus/consensus.md

 \End{MC}

-## Paradigm Components
+## Paradigm Aspects

 \Begin{Player}

 Each Playbook has multiple Paradigms to choose from, and each Paradigm has choices to make within it.
-The written components follow.
+The written components, called aspects of the Paradigm, follow.

 \End{Player}